-We conduct male and female fertility, developmental toxicity (embryo-fetal development), pre- and postnatal development and multigenerational studies to assess the potential effects of novel products on the entire reproductive spectrum.
+We conduct male and female fertility, developmental toxicity (embryo-fetal development), pre- and postnatal development and multigenerational studies, (including OECD 443, the Extended One Generation Reproductive Toxicity Study, (EOGRTS)), to assess the potential effects of novel products on the entire reproductive spectrum.
 Our expertise includes pharmaceuticals (including vaccines, biopharmaceuticals, and veterinary and medical devices) agrochemicals, industrial chemicals and food additives.
-Our multigenerational study portfolio now includes the Extended One-Generation Reproductive Toxicity Study, required to satisfy OECD Guideline 443.

 A full range of rodent and nonrodent species are tested with dose routes ranging from dermal to intravenous infusion.
 A range of specialized functional evaluations is also available, including neurobehavioral testing and immunologic assays.
 All studies are supported by our own laboratory and regulatory experts.

 - Specialized neurobehavioral testing

 - Functional assessments, including growth (and the skeleton), pulmonary, neurobehavioral, reproductive and immunological development

 - Juvenile toxicity testing in rodents and nonrodent species

 - Male reproductive assessments in rodents and nonrodents